-When credential are being imported, either one of these two keys must be present.
+When credentials are being imported, one of these two keys must be present.
 If both keys are missing values, the line will be discarded.
 If both keys are present, only the card data is imported.

 |Cardholder||The default cardholder key is the combination of the cardholder’s first and

 last name.
 One of these two fields must be bound to a CSV column if cardholders are

 to be imported.

 When cardholders are being imported, all CSV lines must have a value in at least one of these two fields.
 If not, the line would be discarded.

 |Cardholder group||Only the cardholder group name is required.
 Missing the cardholder group will not cause a line to be discarded.|